-CREDAI forayed into the arena of Skilling sector with its state of the art training program ‘’Kushal’’ in 2011 through its Pune Chapter in collaboration with National Skills Development Council.
-Since then, CREDAI is conducting regular On-site Training Programs for construction workers at construction sites through its member developers spread across 23 states and 162 city chapters.
-The training is a mix of ‘Classroom’ and Ón the job training’ conducted at the construction sites itself for a period of about 4 weeks.
+The training is a mix of ‘Classroom’ and On the job training’ conducted at the construction sites itself for a period of about 4 weeks.
 These trainings are based on National Occupational Standards (NOS) & Qualification Packs(QP) of NSDC aligned for industry specific job role.
-The classroom trainings apart from technical aspects also has soft skill trainings focusing on the social & behavioural habits of the trainees, including health & sanitation, aspects of workers’ safety etc. which help the workers (trainees) to bring significant changes in their lifestyles.
-Such skill trainings have helped the construction worker to gain self-confidence.
-Once they undergo the trainings, raw/unskilled workers look forward to handling semi-skilled jobs and semi-skilled workers to jobs requiring skilled manpower.
-As a result, Wage Enhancement is almost assured for all of those undergoing such trainings.
+The classroom training apart from technical aspects also has soft skill trainings focussing on the social & behavioural habits of the trainees, including health, sanitation and safety to bring significant improvements in their world view and way of life.

 Pradhan Mantri Kaushal Vikas Yojna

-CREDAI ties up with National Skill Development Corporation (NSDC) to upgrade skills of 25000 construction workers under the PMKVY 2.0 scheme by March 2017.
+CREDAI tied up with National Skill Development Corporation (NSDC) to upgrade skills of 25000 construction workers under the PMKVY 2.0 scheme.
 Under the scheme, monetary reward would be provided to trainees who are successfully trained, assessed and certified in skill courses.

 PNB Housing Finance Limited